SendiAp/Remaining/README.md

-## Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+## I was in an 80's band called the prevention.
+We were better than the cure.